-With more employees working from home than ever before, technology has become far more critical as the glue that holds teams and businesses together.
-Even prior to COVID, working remotely was a growing option.
+With remote work a reality for more employees and companies than ever before, technology has become far more critical as the glue that holds teams and businesses together.
+Even prior to COVID-19, remote work was a growing option.
 According to a 2019 study by Owl Labs, 62% of the U.S. workforce worked remotely at least part of the week.
 Over the past decade, remote work has quadrupled, according to a January 2020 study by GetApp.

 IT asset management systems with automated discovery and data cleansing capabilities can help alleviate part of this problem.
 Smart policies and a good relationship with workers are also crucial ingredients to effectively managing tech sprawl.
 Here is some basic guidance on how IT teams can address and work with tech sprawl.

 Make Sure Endpoint Detection and Response (EDR) is Installed and Required